Acceptable Use Policy

 - Use or placement of content materials that are abusive, profane, or obscene in e-mail, web pages or other network transport mechanisms.

-- Using technical resources for commercial or revenue generating activities that are not authorized by the University.
+- Using technical resources for commercial, revenue generating, or gambling activities that are not authorized by the University.

 - Distributing chain letters or other media that engages individuals with unannounced solicitations that are not related to University business.